MGMCN/Team-GYUK/README.md

 |Tutorials|[link](https://github.com/MGMCN/Team-GYUK/tree/main/Tutorials)|
 |PBL tasks|[link](https://github.com/MGMCN/Team-GYUK/tree/main/Tasks)|
 ## Why we developed this application
-This is a requirement of our PBL project, designed to familiarize us with the software development process, as well as to accommodate collaborative development by multiple people.
+This is a requirement of our PBL project, designed to familiarize us with the software development process, as well as to accommodate collaborative development by multiple people. ( ps: Our respective coding styles were not elegant and did not strictly follow the design patterns in writing the code.
+This project was only designed to allow us to adapt to collaborative multi-person development. )
 # Contributions
 |task|collaborators|
 |---|---|